With these two ways for cleaning stove drip pans, you can get rid of caked-on food and filthy stains.

 Here’s another cleaning tip for your stove rings.
 The rings, like the drip pans, can get sticky and crusty.

-- Place two rings at a time in a 2-gallon plastic bag, Ziploc bag, or other sealable storage bag.
+Place two rings at a time in a 2-gallon plastic bag, Ziploc bag, or another sealable storage bag.

 Keep Your Drip Pans Clean